SinaC/TetriNET/readme.txt

 GUI: dissociate part and block when a block has been placed -> careful with side effects Manage new connection and disconnection at one place -> ideally in Server because there can be many hosts and we can remove a player only ince
-Handle special case: game started and everyone is disconnected -> game is never stopped when Server calls BanPlayer on hosts, only one host must add it to ban manager discovery doesn't work on cross/multiple machine
+Handle special case: game started and everyone is disconnected -> game is never stopped when Server calls BanPlayer on hosts, only one host must add it to ban manager:
+	use a common object for every transport address, ban list Add and isBanned take this common object instead of a real transport address
+	-> everyone can manage ban without knowing in which host it has been created -> this object is stored in IPlayer and created by createPlayerFunc in host so server or host can ban a player using IPlayer info discovery doesn't work on cross/multiple machine

 timeout management: